-Annual Sub-tidal Monitoring in Two West Coast US National Marine Sanctuaries, Olympic Coast NMS and Monterey Bay NMS -- 2003 - present
+Annual Sub-tidal Monitoring in Two West Coast US National Marine Sanctuaries:

 In 2003, REEF initiated long-term monitoring at two of the US west coast National Marine Sanctuaries - Olympic Coast National Marine Sanctuary (OCNMS) and Monterey Bay National Marine Sanctuary (MBNMS).
-These annual projects occur in August and May, respectively.
-REEF surveys are conducted by the REEF Advanced Asessment Team at set locations within the sanctuaries, and these data complement surveys collected year-round by divers.
-The information collected serves as a valuable information resource for Sancutary managers working to protect these areas.
+These annual projects occured in August and May, respectively, and each continued for over a decade.
+REEF surveys were conducted by the REEF Advanced Asessment Team at set locations within the sanctuaries, and these data complement surveys collected year-round by REEF divers.
+The information collected served as a valuable information resource for Sancutary managers working to protect these areas.

 A summary of the first 6 years of OCNMS assessments were presented at the 2009 Puget Sound and Georgia Basin Conference.
 A PDF of the poster is available for download - Sub-tidal Monitoring in the OCNMS: 2003-2008 (8MB)

 A 15-year analysis of data from MBNMS were published in the journal CalCOFI in 2013, available for download here.